zhufamily/ODataApp1/README.md

 }
 </code>
 <h2>Run OData Application</h2>
 I assume you are a developer with experiences for SQL Server, VS 2022 and PostMan, or at least have some familarity with those tools.
 Apparently, you need to know basics for OData v4 protocols.
+This tutorial is built on .NET 6 with Entity Framework Core 6; you can certainly upgrade to .NET8 with Entity Framework 8 and all principals will stay the very same.
 <ol>
     <li>Clone the repository to local</li>
     <li>Use SSMS to connect to an empty SQL Server database and run script "demoTables" to create three tables</li>